HIGH COLLAGEN

 most recent clinical trial has been conducted by an independent medical facility.

-The results of our latest clinical trial match the results of similar trials done with animal collagen supplements.
-HIGH COLLAGEN Vegan Boost® with VeCollal® seems to achieve similar results but in a shorter timeframe (4 weeks), which we believe is due to the very high absorbability of VeCollal®, with molecular size 10 to 50 times smaller than collagen peptides.
+The results of our latest clinical study are consistent with the results of similar studies conducted with animal collagen supplements.
+HIGH COLLAGEN Vegan Boost® with VeCollal® appears to achieve similar results, but in a shorter period of time (4 weeks), which we believe is due to the very high absorption capacity of VeCollal®, whose molecular size is 10 to 50 times smaller than that of collagen peptides.

 VeCollal® delivers convincing results in just 4 weeks: